 1.6 Other themes

-In the beginning, you will probably spend much time on looking for a Hugo theme that you like from the collection listed at http://themes.gohugo.io, if you care a lot about the appearance of your website.
+In Hugo, themes control the entire appearance and functionality of your site.
+So, if you care a lot about the appearance of your website, you will probably spend quite a bit of time in the beginning looking for a Hugo theme that you like from the collection listed at http://themes.gohugo.io.
 Please note that not all themes have been tested against blogdown.
-If you find a certain theme does not work well with blogdown, you may report to https://github.com/rstudio/blogdown/issues, and we will try to investigate the reason, but it can be time-consuming to learn and understand how a new theme works, so we recommend you to learn more about Hugo by yourself before asking, and we also encourage users to help each other there.
+If you find a certain theme does not work well with blogdown, you may report to https://github.com/rstudio/blogdown/issues, and we will try to investigate the reason, but it can be time-consuming to learn and understand how a new theme works, so we recommend that you learn more about Hugo by yourself before asking, and we also encourage users to help each other there.

-After you have found a satisfactory theme, you need to figure out its GitHub user name and repository name, then either install the theme via
+After you have found a satisfactory theme, you need to figure out its GitHub user name and repository name17, then either install the theme via

 blogdown::install_theme(), or just create a new site under another new directory and pass the GitHub repository name to the

 new_site().
 We recommend that you use the second approach, because Hugo themes could be very complicated and the usage of each theme can be very different and highly dependent on